Ying-Lab/PRISM-GRN/README.md

 cuda: Whether using GPU.
 Default is True.

+Paring: Whether the scRNA-seq and scATAC-seq data are paired.
+Default is True.

 epoch: Training epoches.
 Default is 2000.

 lr: Initial learning rate.
 Default is 0.0003